Emergency?

 Franciscan University works diligently to reduce risk and the potential for crime.
 Safety and security are shared responsibilities, and the University expects all current and prospective community members to contribute to the safety and security of our campus.
 The best protections against campus crime are: a strong campus security presence; an aware, informed, alert campus community; and a commitment to reporting suspicious activities and using common sense when carrying out daily activities.

-Franciscan University of Steubenville contracts with Jefferson Security Services, Inc., a private security firm, to provide security officers on the Steubenville Campus.
+Franciscan University of Steubenville contracts with McKeen Security, Inc., a private security firm, to provide security officers on the Steubenville Campus.
 Uniformed security officers are present and patrol the campus 24 hours/7days a week, monitoring campus safety, locking buildings and doors and securing parking lots.
 These officers, while trained, are not sworn peace officers.

 For reporting concerns, disruptions, or inappropriate and/or suspicious behavior, dial 6911.